spotinst/help/src/docs/billing-engine/get-started/connect-azure.md

 ## Prerequisites

-* Permissions to create app registrations and assign subscription reader role in Azure.
+* Permissions to create app registrations.
 * You must be an Enterprise Administrator (EA).
 * A Member Account only.
 The account cannot be a guest user account.